cetz-package/cetz/src/draw/shapes.typ

 /// circle((0,0))
 /// // Draws an ellipse
 /// circle((0,-2), radius: (0.75, 0.5))
+/// // Draws a circle at (0, 2) through point (1, 3)
+/// circle((0,2), (rel: (1,1)))
 /// ```
 ///
-/// - position (coordinate): The position to place the circle on.
+/// - ..points-style (coordinate, style): The position to place the circle on.
+///   If given two coordinates, the distance between them is used as radius.
+///   If given a single coordinate, the radius can be set via the `radius` (style)
+///   argument.
 /// - name (none,str):
 /// - anchor (none, str):
-/// - ..style (style):
 ///
 /// ### Styling
 /// *Root*: `circle`